A Step-by-Step Guide to Helping People with Suicidal Thoughts

 - Do you have medication on which you could overdose?

 The goal here is to understand how the person would die by suicide if it were to happen.
 Then, put both time and physical distance between the person and that method.
-For example, if your loved one says they would use a firearm, be sure to restrict access to all firearms.
+For example, if your friend or loved one says they would use a firearm you would want to immediately remove their access to all firearms.

 4. Help Them Find Appropriate Help